olleharstedt/olleharstedt.github.io/_posts/2021-04-08-concept-of-memory-safe-gc-opt-out.markdown

 ## Introduction

-There exists no language with memory-safe and painless opt-out of garbage collection that I know of.
-No language hits the 80/20 sweetspot, where 20% of an application _must_ be fast, but 80% does not.
-C# is on is way, with refs and value types.
-This article outlines a different concept.
+There exists few languages with memory-safe and painless opt-out of garbage collection that I know of.
+No language really hits the 80/20 sweetspot, where 20% of an application _must_ be fast, but 80% does not.
+Rust and C are designed for code that must be fast 99% of the time.
+C# is on is way towards GC opt-out, with refs and value types.
+D has unsafe opt-out.
+This article outlines a different approach based on non-escaping variables.

-TODO: Which domain has this requirement?
-Games, where you often combine two languages?

-todo: tuple languages

-## Memory
+## Locality kinds

-When you, the developer, write a variable and allocates memory, there are three basic scenarios:
+When you, the developer, write a variable and allocate memory, there are three basic scenarios:

 * You know the scope _and_ the size
 * You know the scope _but not_ the size
 * You know _neither_ the size nor the scope

+(Scope is bound to lifetime.)

 These scenarios can be dealt with the following strategies: